qgrid/qgrid.github.io/source/feature/filtering.md

 ## How to filter q-grid externally?

-Setup `customFilter` predicate to execute custom filtration.
-If filtering is required after the user input, just setup another instance of `customFilter` function.
+Setup `custom` predicate to execute custom filtration.
+If filtering is required after the user input, just setup another instance of `custom` function.

 ```typescript
 @Component({